ArtCraftCode/ravelry/README.md

 Hey!
 You want to contribute?
 That is super, super awesome.
 Visit the project's [Trello board](https://trello.com/b/o8gs4cWI/ravelry) to see what's coming up next or what is already in progress.

 Send me a pull request!
-Note that your pull request will not be accepted if you don't write tests **and documentation** for your code (the test part kind of goes without saying, but I wanted to make sure that you knew about it and the documentation).
+Please write tests, **documentation** for your code (the test part kind of goes without saying, but I wanted to make sure that you knew about it and the documentation), and update the changelog with your additions under the next unreleased version.

 To run specs locally, simply `bundle` and then run `rpsec`.